Schedule for WGTD's 'The Morning Show'

 “The Morning Show” airs every weekday morning between 8:10 and 9 a.m.
 Following is a schedule of show topics for the coming week:

-Monday, Aug.
-31: The guest is Margaret L. Anderson, author of “Getting Smart about Race: An American Conversation.”
+Monday, Sept.
+7: The guest is Debby Irving, author of “Waking Up White and Finding Myself in the Story of Race.”

 Tuesday, Sept.
-1: The guest is Dr. John Swallow, president of Carthage College.
+8: The guest is Dr. Michael Hansen, a member of the political science faculty at the University of Wisconsin- Parkside.

 Wednesday, Sept.
-2: The guest is Dr. Debra Ford, chancellor of the University of Wisconsin-Parkside.
+9: The guest is Tom Cooper, author of “Doing the Right Thing: 12 Portraits in Moral Courage.”

 Thursday, Sept.
-3: The guest is Sarah Kovner, author of “Prisoner of the Empire: Inside Japanese POW Camps.”
-Aug.
-14th was the 75th anniversary of the end of World War II in the Pacific.
-Kovner’s book explores the vast difference in how allied POWs were treated by the Japanese — and some of the underlying and unexpected reasons why some POWs were treated so brutally.
+10: The guests are Dr. Bryan Albrecht, president of Gateway Technical College and Mary Burgoon, from Rockwell Automation.

 Friday, Sept.
-4: Jennifer Sassaman, a former member of the theater faculty at the University of Wisconsin-Parkside, talks about the brand new podcast that she has helped create, titled “Read More Plays.”
+11: Part One: Ellis Cose, author of “Bone to Pick: Of Forgiveness, Reconciliation, Reparation, and Revenge.”
+Part Two: “The Game,” by Stuart Ray Clarke- a book celebrating the importance of soccer in Great Britain.

 WGTD’s Saturday programming includes “Financial Overview” at 9 a.m., “Breakfast Bytes” at 9:45 a.m., “Education Matters” at 10:30 a.m. and “Community Matters” at 11:15 a.m.